 Consultant radiologist Russell Bull joined the Royal Bournemouth Hospital in 2000, where a year later the UK's first Toshiba Aquilion multi-slice CT was installed.
 The hospital has been the main UK reference site for Toshiba ever since.
 In 2009, the hospital again became the first in the UK to install the Aquilion One single rotation, single heartbeat cardiac CT scanner.
 Then, in 2012, a 128 slice Aquilion CxL was installed which also incorporates AIDR 3D technology.
 Dr Bull initially worked as a general cross sectional radiologist and started a cardiac CT service at Bournemouth in 2004, using a Toshiba Aquilion 16.
-For the past four years he has worked almost exclusively as a cardiothoracic radiologist, splitting his time between cardiac CT and MRI.
-A British Society of Cardiac Imaging (BSCI) survey has confirmed that Toshiba's Aquilion One scanner not only delivers exceptionally low radiation doses for cardiac CT, but also widens the scope of diagnostics in Cardiac CT because even patients with conditions eliminating them from a CT exam before this machine arrived can now be scanned.
-An incredible 40% lower radiation dose 'This data is possibly the most powerful I can show about the Aquilion One with the PureVision detector,' said Russell Bull MD, Consultant Radiologist at the Royal Bournemouth Hospital, Dorset, United Kingdom, where the study data was collected.
+For the past four years he has worked almost exclusively as a cardiothoracic radiologist, splitting his time between cardiac CT and MRI. from a CT exam before this machine arrived can now be scanned.

+An incredible 40% lower radiation dose

+'This data is possibly the most powerful I can show about the Aquilion One with the PureVision detector,' said Russell Bull MD, Consultant Radiologist at the Royal Bournemouth Hospital, Dorset, United Kingdom, where the study data was collected.
 Over a onemonth period at the hospital, an unselected patient population was surveyed.
-The group included all patients, as well as those with atrial fibrillation and high body mass The radiation dose of around 1mSv for an unselected population is amongst the lowest ever recorded for cardiac CT.
-'I would have been happy with 20% reduction in radiation dose compared to the previous survey,' Dr Bull said, when presenting the BSCI findings.
-'In fact, there was a 40% reduction in dose.
-This is extraordinary as the Aquilion One was already a low dose scanner in the previous survey.'
-Better imaging with high contrast Adaptive Iterative Dose Reduction in 3D (AIDR 3D) is integrated in the Aquilion Vision.
+The group included all patients, as well as those with atrial fibrillation and high body mass index.

+The radiation dose of around 1mSv for an unselected population is amongst the lowest ever recorded for cardiac CT.
+'I would have been

+Better imaging with high contrast

+Adaptive Iterative Dose Reduction in 3D (AIDR 3D) is integrated in the Aquilion Vision.
 This not only minimises image noise, thereby enabling radiologists to lower the radiation dose, but also assures high diagnostic quality images.
-Combined with the wide detector array of 16 cm., this CT scanner enables volumetric scanwhere ning, entire organs can be captured with perfect temporal uniformity and completely free from z-axis misregistration at a rotation speed of 0.275 seconds.
-As a result Dr Bull said: 'The image quality is actually much better, | which has to do with the combination of the PureVision detector and the AIDR 3-D processing.
-We are seeing better images for 40% less radiation dose.
-With Aquilion One we can scan patients we wouldn't even consider scanning on a conventional scanner.
-4-D imaging and more
+Combined with the wide detector array of 16 cm., this CT scanner enables volumetric scanwhere ning,

+poral uniformity and completely

+free from z-axis misregistration at

+a rotation speed of 0.275 seconds.

+As a result Dr Bull said: 'The image

+entire organs

+can be captured

+with perfect temventional scanner.